DIRACGrid/DIRAC/docs/source/AdministratorGuide/ExternalsSupport/index.rst

 OS:
 ---

-DIRAC *server* installation is possible for all architectures supported by DIRACOS2 releases: https://github.com/DIRACGrid/DIRACOS2/releases.
+DIRAC *server* installation is supported for most x86_64 Linux installations using `DIRACOS2 <https://github.com/DIRACGrid/DIRACOS2/releases>`_.
+Other architectures and platforms may work as a server installation, however this is on a best effort basis and is not regularly tested.
-DIRAC brings its own version of python at installation time, right now 3.9.x.
+DIRACOS includes all dependencies except for glibc, including Python and Grid middleware.

 MySQL versions:
 ---------------